 If you have found the name that you want and have started using it, you may want to think about using federal or state laws to protect it.
 Although it is not required that you register a trademark in order to "have" a trademark, it definitely helps if you ever have to enforce your trademark rights in court.

 As an entrepreneur, you will no doubt face a number of legal questions and processes.
 Most of these are purely routine, but you may also need help securing a business name.
 For instance, another entity may have a domain name that uses your company's name.
 If so, an attorney can help you figure out how to reclaim it.
-Talk to a business and commercial law attorney in your area for additional help.
+Get some peace of mind with a free evaluation of your small business's legal needs.